panCtrlV/okgtreg/README.md

 # Introduction

-This Python package implements our paper accepted by SIGKDD 2015 (ID: fp410)
+This Python package implements our KDD 2015 and NIPS 2017 papers.

-The main functionality of this package is to estimate an OKGT given a data set, desired group structure and kernel functions.
+The main functionality of this package is to
+- estimate an OKGT given a data set, desired group structure and kernel functions.

-# Installation
+- estimate the optional group structure if the desired group structure is not known.

+~~# Installation~~

-`pip install okgtreg`
+~~`pip install okgtreg`~~

 # Usage